Rouast-Labs/vitallens.js/README.md

 Estimate vital signs such as heart rate and respiratory rate from video in JavaScript.

 `vitallens.js` is a JavaScript client for the [**VitalLens API**](https://www.rouast.com/api/), which leverages the same inference engine as our [free iOS app VitalLens](https://apps.apple.com/us/app/vitallens/id6472757649).
-Furthermore, it includes fast implementations of several other heart rate estimation methods from video such as `G`, `CHROM`, and `POS`.
+Furthermore, it includes fast implementations of several other heart rate estimation methods from video such as `g`, `chrom`, and `pos`.

 This library works both in browser environments and in Node.js, and comes with a set of examples for file-based processing and real-time webcam streaming.